What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Why do we crave chocolate?

 There are a few reasons why chocolate cravings are so common.
 For one, chocolate has a long and rich history dating back thousands of years.
-It was first used by the ancient Mayans and Aztecs, who believed that it had mystical powers.
+It was first used by the ancient Mayans and Aztecs, who believed it had mystical powers.

 5 – Vitamin Deficiency